Conservative Friends of the Chinese

-The Conservative Friends of the Chinese is a membership organization that engages with the British Chinese community on UK - China relations.
-It is linked to the Conservative Party in the UK and actively campaigns for the Party in the British Chinese community.
+The Conservative Friends of the Chinese is a membership organisation that engages with the British Chinese community on UK - China relations.
+It is linked to the Conservative Party in the UK and campaigns for the party in the British Chinese community.

-The group was launched by Boris Johnson in May 2013 to an audience of 200 from the community and then followed by an event at No. 11 Downing Street with Chancellor George Osborne.
-Since its formation, the group has organized events by UK Cabinet Ministers to engage the British Chinese community.
+The group was launched by Boris Johnson in May 2013 to an audience of 200 from the community, followed by an event at No. 11 Downing Street with Chancellor George Osborne.
+Since its formation, the group has organised events by UK Cabinet Ministers to engage the British Chinese community.